 West Side Story (WSS): How would you advise students to ask for help?

-WSS: How should students go about telling you they’re going to be absent?
+WSS: How should students go about sending an email to a teacher?
+How formal?

 WSS: How should students go about getting an extension on an assignment?

-WSS: How can you joke around with a teacher without going too far?
+WSS: How can students joke around without going too far?

 TB: There are some that can go too far.
 There have been those cases.
 I will point that out.
 But I think at the beginning of the year everybody’s a little bit more cautious on how jokey you can be . . .
 I’m all for a giggle, something that’s funny, but then we have to get back to what we need to do . . .
 I would say there are also certain things that are taboo in order to create an environment that is safe for everybody to express themselves, especially in a language.
 We never should be poking fun at other students, unless it’s like a general funny thing.
 Like in Spanish, if a boy were to say ‘estoy embarazado.’
 Well, that’s pretty funny because it means pregnant.
 That’s something that we can all laugh at as [a] concept, not laughing at that specific person.

 WSS: What are the best ways to get on a teacher’s good or bad side?

 TB: Bad side is the grade thing and doing the blame thing or yelling at a teacher through the mail . . .
 To get on the good side would be to ask questions.
 Ask questions in class.
 Show good listening skills because there are also those questions that are the bad questions.